Humboldt-WI/blog/content/research/information_systems_1819/group5_HAN.md

 The same algorithms are applied twice: First on word level and afterwards on sentence level. <br>
 The model consists of

-* the encoder, which returns relevant contexts, and
+* the encoder which returns relevant contexts, and

 * the attention mechanism, which computes importance weights of these contexts as one vector.
 <br>